Multi-Objective Tweezers in Scattering Media

-\paragraph{Uncertainty relation---} In two-objective optimization with GWS matrices, one seeks to simultaneously maximize the expectation values of the matrices $\bold{Q}_\alpha$ and $\bold{Q}_\beta$, corresponding for instance to distinct forces or torques on one or multiple objects.
-We define the deficits from utopia values (highest eigenvalues) for a given input state $\bold{s}_+$ as
+\paragraph{Uncertainty relation---} In bi-objective optimization with GWS matrices, one seeks to simultaneously maximize the expectation values of the matrices $\bold{Q}_\alpha$ and $\bold{Q}_\beta$, corresponding for instance to distinct forces or torques on one or multiple objects.
+The central question is how incompatible the objectives can be, and what bound captures the resulting trade-off.
+To answer this, we define the deficits from utopia values (highest eigenvalues) for a given input state $\bold{s}_+$ as

 A direct application of the Schrödinger-Robertson uncertainty relation \cite{schrodinger1999heisenberg}, combined with the Bhatia-Davis inequality \cite{bhatia2000better}, yields the following bound:

 Here, the symmetrized covariance is